This is a definitive guide to choosing route optimization software.

 Not to mention, it helps nurture customer relationships and loyalty which reduces service windows without affecting the quality of customer service.

-Because the software lets you dispatch orders in real-time, drivers can complete more tasks during their runs.
+Because the route delivery software lets you dispatch orders in real-time, drivers can complete more tasks during their runs.

 It also maintains workforce happiness, since any additional drop-offs or last-minute changes have the least travel distance.